Shamir-Lab/DOMINO/README.md

 ```

 DOMINO is written in Python3.
 The necessary libraries will all be installed by the `setup.py` script.
 We recommend using a virtual environment.
-For example, in Linux, before running `setup.py`:
+For example:
 ```
 python3 -m venv domino-env
 source domino-env/bin/activate